BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 ## Overview

 The formats are an evolution of encodings that have been in use for years.
-Over that time new puzzles have been developed and new requirements for the data exchanged have evolved.
-The hope is that the structure of the encodings is resilient to changes in requirements going forward.
+Over that time new puzzles have been developed and requirements for the data exchanged have evolved.
+The new encoding format is designed to be resilient to change in the future.

 Every encoding starts with a header which is followed by the puzzle data.